2020 Was A Really Hectic Year For Colorado's Congressional Delegation

 (CBS4) – Like all of us, Colorado’s elected officials in Congress had a very hectic 2020.
 This week several representatives shared statistics on social media showing just how busy things were in the year of the COVID-19 pandemic.

-“This was a tough year for many of us but I’m proud of the work we did,” said Rep. Ed Perlmutter, a Democrat who represents Colorado’s 7th Congressional District.
+“This was a tough year for many of us but I’m proud of the work we did,” said Rep. Ed Perlmutter, a Democrat who represents Colorado’s 7th Congressional District, who was one of the many Colorado leaders who tested positive for COVID-19.

 Perlmutter held a whopping 16 telephone town halls about the coronavirus outbreak with more than 69,000 participants.
 Additionally, he shared the following data about his office’s work this year: